hhemen101/AIM-PQC-Projects/Quantum-Resistant Encrypted Chat/README.md

 6. The private key is used to decapsulate the shared AES key.
 7. Records the time it took for the decapsulation process.
 8. Verifies that the encapsulated and decapsulated shared AES key have the same value.
-9. Displays the time spent on key generation encapsulation, and decapsulation in seconds.
+9. Displays the time spent on key generation, encapsulation, and decapsulation in seconds.
 10. Displays the ciphertext and shared key size in bytes.